Why a Bible edition can be called pure

 Mark Ward: wannabe academic and wasted efforts

-King James Bible anti-perfectionist, Mark Ward, has put a lot of effort into trying to argue that it is getting to difficult to understand the King James Bible.
+King James Bible anti-perfectionist, Mark Ward, has put a lot of effort into trying to argue that it is getting to difficult too understand the King James Bible.

-He is trying to make a living selling books which try to identify words that might be wrongly understood in the KJB.
+He is trying to create a profile for himself with some books and materials which try to identify words that might be wrongly understood in the KJB.

 What Ward did not do is approach the area like he wanted to actually help people.
 Instead, he approached the area like as if he was being funded by certain sources, with the intent of extending markets of sales.
 That is, the attempt to break people from solely relying on the KJB and an attempt to sell more people more Bible study “resources” in line with that view.